RushFTK/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 ### Ruleset Changes from last tournament
 1. Qualifier stage added, for deteriment captain role, result will be used in Drafting phase.
 2. Player not being picked on Drafting phase will be eliminated.
+3. Map pools increased, from `best of X+2` to `best of X+4`

 The following rules are changed to consistent with rules on `MWC 4k 2022` :

-3. Failed Player's score still get added to the team score.
+4. Failed Player's score still get added to the team score.
-4. Allowed Team to rematch if any team member disconnected on early of the beatmaps.
+5. Allowed Team to rematch if any team member disconnected on early of the beatmaps.
-5. Referees have rights to lower or higher timer settings.
+6. Referees have rights to lower or higher timer settings.
-6. Host have rights to request VOD at any point.
+7. Host have rights to request VOD at any point.
-7. Called tactical timeout on Tie-breaker need both teams' captains agreement.
+8. Called tactical timeout on Tie-breaker need both teams' captains agreement.
-8. Referee **nolonger** have right to temporary modify rules on matches they responsible for.
+9. Referee **nolonger** have right to temporary modify rules on matches they responsible for.
-9. NoFail mod could be choose in FreeMod bracket.
+10. NoFail mod could be choose in FreeMod bracket.

 ### Tournament rules

 1. The GB Cup 2022 Autumn is a captain draft-based team tournament, played on the osu!mania game mode.
    - **While this competition is planned as a 3 versus 3 setup, this might change depending on the number of incoming registrations.**
 2. Beatmap scoring is based on Score V2.
-3. The maps for each round will be announced by the mappool selectors on the Sunday before the actual matches take place.
+3. The maps for each round will be announced by the mappool selectors on the official stream, on the Sunday before the actual matches take place.
-4. Match scheduling will be handled by the host.
+4. The match schedules for each round will be announced by the host on this page, as well as the information sheet, on the Sunday before the matches take place.
 5. If no referee is available at match time, the match will be postponed.
 6. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements must not be used to alter core gameplay mechanics.